2factorauth/2fa.directory/content/api.md

 #### Avoid downloading unnecessary data

 It is recommended that you download only the specific datasets you need to maximize efficiency and minimize data transfer.
-For example, if you only require information about sites supporting RFC-6238, use the URI that lists only those sites.
+For example, if you only require information about sites supporting TOTP (RFC-6238), use the URI that lists only those sites.
 This approach conserves bandwidth and accelerates data processing.

 #### Signed Files